-Ambika Mod (left) as young junior doctor Shruti.
+Ambika Mod stars as junior doctor Shruti (left).
 Photo: BBC

-This Is Going to Hurt will air on BBC One in early 2022.
+This Is Going to Hurt will air on Tuesday 8 February on BBC One and iPlayer.

 |Website||Click here for more information|